randy408/libspng/docs/usage.md

 # Basic usage

-libspng can decode images to 8- or 16-bit RGBA formats from any PNG file, whether to use ancillary chunk information when decoding is controlled with `SPNG_DECODE_USE_*` flags, they're ignored by default.
-To output the image data untransformed (except for deinterlacing) use `SPNG_FMT_RAW`, no flags can be used in "RAW" output format.
+libspng can decode images to an explicit output format (e.g. 8/16-bit RGBA) from any PNG format.
+With `SPNG_FMT_PNG` the pixel format will identical to the PNG's format in host-endian, or big-endian with `SPNG_FMT_RAW`, the latter does not support any transforms e.g. gamma correction.

 ```c